WWE News: Huge Steel Cage Match Announced For Upcoming ‘Monday Night Raw’

 In the last week, WWE has moved forward to completely solidify the brand split and make sure that there are two entirely different entities in the company.
 With Monday Night Raw on USA Network and Friday Night SmackDown moving to FOX, there are supposed to be two separate rosters.
 Well, that’s kind of hard to do when WWE is promoting an inter-brand match inside of a steel cage for an upcoming episode of Raw.

 While the WWE Superstar Draft was set to totally differentiate between the two brands, there were some loose ends that needed to be tied up first.
-On Halloween, WWE will present Crown Jewel from Saudi Arabia and this pay-per-view will feature matches between both Raw and SmackDown superstars.
+On Halloween, WWE will present Crown Jewel from Saudi Arabia, and this pay-per-view will feature matches between both Raw and SmackDown superstars.

 It was kind of expected that sort of thing would come to an end after the event in “The Kingdom,” but that may have been a wrong assumption.